-There are two underlying presumptions within the question “should I include a cheat day in my diet?”.
-Firstly, consider the word cheat – it has negative connotations and means to avoid something that is undesirable.
+Often, there are two underlying presumptions in the question “should I include a cheat day in my diet?”.
+Firstly, consider the word cheat – it has negative connotations and in this context, means to avoid something that is undesirable.
 So the first underlying assumption is that certain foods are bad.
 The second underlying assumption is that you should be on a diet with set rules.

 Challenging the cheat day assumptions